GuangxingHan/guangxinghan.github.io/index.md

 ## News

 * \[12/2021] One first-author paper accepted by AAAI 2022.
 Thanks to all the collaborators.
 * \[10/2021] One paper accepted by NeurIPS 2021 Datasets and Benchmarks Track.
-Congratulations to the team!
+Congratulations to the amazing team!
 * \[07/2021] Two papers accepted by ICCV 2021 (including one first-author paper).
 Special thanks to all the collaborators.

 ## Selected Publications